Denmark and the new North Atlantic: Identity Positions, Natural Resources and Cultural Heritage

 The global battle for resources in the North Atlantic has its equivalent in a battle of definitions in the theoretical field.
 Combining the perspectives of history as seen from above in the geopolitical perspective and seen from below in the personal perspective, the project examines current reinterpretations of temporal and spatial dimensions of the region and investigates their implications for the cultural narratives, as they are reflected in contemporary historiography, literature, art and branding.
 The project is structured around the intersection of area studies and a re-routing of post-colonialism in order to understand the interplay among local, national, regional, global and planetary perspectives in contemporary narratives of identity positions, cultural heritage and resource extraction.

 The project has partners in Greenland, Iceland, the Faroe Islands, Norway and Germany.
-See the link with affiliated researchers.

 The project cooperates with the new Center for Cultural Studies in Sustainability (CCSS) at the University of Copenhagen, the Center for Scandinavian Studies (Lund University and the University of Copenhagen), and SILA, Arctic Center at the Ethnographic Collections, the National Museum of Denmark, Centre for Nordic Studies, University of the Highlands and Islands in Scotland and the Graduate Center for the Study of Culture (GCSC), University of Giessen.